getify/You-Dont-Know-JS/get-started/ch4.md

 I agree that JS developers should learn more about types, and should learn more about how JS manages type conversions.
 I also agree that type-aware tooling can help developers, assuming they have gained and used this knowledge in the first place!

 But I don't agree at all that the inevitable conclusion of this is to decide JS's type mechanism is bad and that we need to cover up JS's types with solutions outside the language.
 We don't have to follow the "static typing" way to be smart and solid with types in our programs.
-There are other options, if you're just willing to go *against the grain* of the crowd, and *with the grain* of JS (again, more on that below).
+There are other options, if you're just willing to go *against the grain* of the crowd, and *with the grain* of JS (again, more on that to come).

 Arguably, this pillar is more important than the other two, in the sense that no JS program will do anything useful if it doesn't properly leverage JS's value types, as well as the conversion (coercion) of values between types.

-Even if you love TypeScript / Flow, you are not going to get the most out of those tools or coding approaches if you aren't deeply familiar with how the language itself manages value types.
+Even if you love TypeScript/Flow, you are not going to get the most out of those tools or coding approaches if you aren't deeply familiar with how the language itself manages value types.

 To learn more about JS types and coercion, check out Book 4, *Types & Grammar*.
 But please don't skip over this topic just because you've always heard that we should use `===` and forget about the rest.

 Without learning this pillar, your foundation in JS is shaky and incomplete at best.

-## With The Grain
+## With the Grain

-I have some advice to share on continuing your learning journey with JS, and your path through the rest of this book series: be aware of the *grain* -- recall various references to *grain* earlier in this chapter.
+I have some advice to share on continuing your learning journey with JS, and your path through the rest of this book series: be aware of the *grain* (recall various references to *grain* earlier in this chapter).

 First, consider the *grain* (as in, wood) of how most people approach and use JS.
 You've probably already noticed that these books cut against that *grain* in many respects.
 In YDKJSY, I respect you the reader enough to explain all the parts of JS, not only some select popular parts.
 I believe you're both capable and deserving of that knowledge.

 But that is not what you'll find from a lot of other material out there.
-It also means that the more you follow and adhere to the guidance from these books -- that you think carefully and analyze for yourself what's best in your code -- the more you will stand out.
+It also means that the more you follow and adhere to the guidance from these books—that you think carefully and analyze for yourself what's best in your code—the more you will stand out.
 That can be a good and bad thing.
 If you ever want to break out from the crowd, you're going to have to break from how the crowd does it!

 But I've also had many people tell me that they quoted some topic/explanation from these books during a job interview, and the interviewer told the candidate they were wrong; indeed, people have reportedly lost out on job offers as a result.